Loan: Income from discharge of indebtedness

 Although a loan does not start out as income to the borrower, it becomes income to the borrower if the borrower is discharged of indebtedness.
 Thus, if a debt is discharged, then the borrower essentially has received income equal to the amount of the indebtedness.
-The Internal Revenue Code lists "Income from Discharge of Indebtedness" in Section 61(a)(12) as a source of gross income.

 Example: X owes Y $50,000.
 If Y discharges the indebtedness, then X no longer owes Y $50,000.
 For purposes of calculating income, this is treated the same way as if Y gave X $50,000.

 For a more detailed description of the "discharge of indebtedness", look at Section 108 (Cancellation-of-debt income) of the Internal Revenue Code.